 (1) admit and provide services to clients as described in subsection (b) of this section; and

-(2) except as provided in subsection (f) of this section, submit a written request for an initial licensure survey to the designated survey office as described in subsection (c) of this section.
+(2) except as provided in subsection (f) of this section, submit a written request for an initial licensure survey to the designated survey office, as described in subsection (c) of this section.

-(b) Before submitting a written request to DADS for an initial licensure survey, an agency must admit clients and provide services as described in this subsection.
+(b) Before submitting a written request to HHSC for an initial licensure survey, an agency must admit clients and provide services as described in this subsection.
 The categories of service on an initial license may include licensed home health services (LHHS), LHHS with home dialysis designation, hospice services, and personal assistance services (PAS).

 (1) When an initial license includes only one category of service, an agency must admit and provide services to at least one client.